-Stephen Forte is the Chief Strategy Officer of Telerik, a leading vendor of developer and team productivity tools.
-Stephen is also a Certified Scrum Master and Certified Scrum Professional.
-Involved in several startups, he was the co-founder of Triton Works , which was acquired by UBM (London: UBM.L) in 2010 and was he Chief Technology Officer and co-founder of Corzen, Inc., which was acquired by Wanted Technologies (TXV: WAN) in 2007.
-Prior to Corzen, Stephen served as the CTO of Zagat Survey in New York City (acquired by Gogle in 2011) and also was co-founder of the New York-based software consulting firm The Aurora Development Group.
-He currently is a Microsoft MVP award recipient, INETA speaker, and is the co-moderator and founder of the NYC .NET Developer User Group.
+Stephen Forte a managing director at Fresco Capital, an early stage Venture Fund, and is involved in all aspects of investment and operations with a specific focus on enterprise, big data, and IoT.
+Prior he was the Chief Strategy Officer of Telerik, a leading vendor of developer and team productivity tools acquired by Progress Software (NASDAQ: PRGS) in 2014.
+Stephen was the founder of Mach5, a Silicon Valley based startup accelerator and co-founder of AcceleratorHK, Hong Kong’s first startup accelerator.
+Involved in several startups, he was the co-founder of Triton Works , which was acquired by UBM (London: UBM.L) in 2010 and was the Chief Technology Officer and co-founder of Corzen, Inc., which was acquired by Wanted Technologies (TXV: WAN) in 2007.
+Prior to Corzen, Stephen served as the CTO of Zagat Survey in New York City (acquired by Google in 2011) and also was co-founder of the New York-based software consulting firm The Aurora Development Group.
+Stephen is also a Certified Scrum Master, Certified Scrum Professional, PMP, and also speaks regularly at industry conferences around the world.
+He has written several books on application and database development.
 Stephen has an MBA from the City University of New York.
+Stephen is also a board member of the Scrum Alliance.
 An avid mountain climber, Stephen leads a trek in the Mt.
 Everest region every fall to raise money for charity.
-Stephen lives in Hong Kong with his wife.
+After several years as an ex-pat in Hong Kong, Stephen now lives in Silicon Valley with his wife.

 Telerik, Chief Strategy Officer

 January 2008 - Present, Hong Kong, Hong Kong